-New Pärnu Seaside Stadium was designed according to architectural competition (2013) winning entry.
+The new Pärnu Seaside Stadium was designed according to the architectural competition (2013) winning entry.
 The proportions of the slender plan (length to width ratio is almost 1:10) is passed on to the entire form of the building, which is airy, sharp and brisk.
-The white concrete facades support the delicate facades of the Beach Hotel but do not compete with them.
+The white concrete facades echo the delicate facades of the Beach Hotel but do not compete with them.
 The wooden facade with its powerful yet delicate wooden cantilever refers to Siinmaa’s wooden stadium building of former times.

+All 1500 seats of the stand are located under a cantilevered awning, in some places with an unsupported span of 28 m.
 The stand that is larger than the earlier buildings of the stadium use wood as a finishing material, giving the awning and the main facade a softer look.
-Pärnu beach stadium meets the 2nd category requirements of IAAF and UEFA, which makes it possible to hold high-level athletics and football matches.
-All 1500 stand seats are located under a cantilevered awning, in some places with an unsupported span of 28 m.
+Pärnu beach stadium meets the 2nd category requirements of IAAF and UEFA, which makes it possible to hold high-level athletics and football events.